Asabeneh/30-Days-Of-Python/26_Day/26_python_web.md

 #### Creating Heroku account

 Heroku provides a free deployment service for both front end and fullstack applications.
-Create an account on [heroku](https://www.heroku.com/) and install the heroku [CLI](https://devcenter.heroku.com/articles/heroku-cli) for you machine.
+Create an account on [heroku](https://www.heroku.com/) and install the heroku [CLI](https://devcenter.heroku.com/articles/heroku-cli) for your machine.
-After installing heroku write the following command
+After installing heroku write the following command:

 #### Login to Heroku